 What is a Network Problem?

 Lag, buffering, bad call quality, and no internet connection are examples of network problem symptoms.
 If you're unable to enjoy the online content you want, there's a good chance your network is to blame.
-Network problems impact things like, online games, websites, streaming media, and broadband phone.
+Network problems impact things like online games, websites, streaming media, and video calling.
 The internet doesn't even have to be involved.
-Anytime a bad connection prevents you from accessing something outside your computer you're dealing with a network problem.
+Any time a bad connection prevents you from accessing something outside your computer you're dealing with a network problem.

 How are Network Problems Solved?

 The first step to solving a network problem is finding the source.
 Network problems are caused by a part of the network you control or a part of the network outside your control.
 We're assuming you control your local network and don't control anything beyond that.
 If that's not the case, just think of local as in your control and outside as in someone else's control.

 The way you solve the problem depends on whether or not you control the failing part of the network.
 You can solve local network problems by yourself because you control the network.
 Outside network problems require help from whoever runs that network.
 Either way, this guide has the steps you need to move toward a solution.

 We've been helping people solve network problems for almost twenty years.
 Our "secret sauce" is a software tool called PingPlotter.
 It tests your network and makes it easier to find the source of problems.
 With PingPlotter and this guide by your side, you're well equipped to tackle problems of all shapes and sizes.

 PingPlotter makes finding the source of problems easier by graphing network performance.
 Green is good.
 Red is bad.